MysteryPancake/Houdini-Fun/README.md

 ### Brick House

-I used the brick wall technique above, boolean intersections for the rooms and Poly Expand 2D for the roof.
+I used boolean intersections for the rooms and Poly Expand 2D for the roof.
 Inspired by a [procedural house tutorial](https://www.sidefx.com/tutorials/procedural-house/).

+The tricky part about brick walls is the alternating pattern.
+Every second row is slid across by half a brick's width.

+To recreate this pattern you can work subtractively:

+1. Take the base curve and resample it.
+This gives you the first row.
+2. Subdivide the first row and use "Group by Range" to select every second point.
+Remove them with a "Dissolve" node.
+This gives you the second row.

 <img src="./images/building1.png?raw=true" width="600">